Networking and Research Projects

 The Frame Curatorial Research Fellowship is a five-year programme for contemporary art curators.
 The programme explores new forms of research that renew curatorial and institutional working habits.

 The programme offers support to develop new curatorial research methods and enliven curatorial research practices embedded in organisational frameworks.
-What kinds of curatorial work cultivates fresh ways of presenting and mediating contemporary art and cultural production in a form that is inseparable from artists’ and institutions’ daily life, politics, and policies?
+It explores what kinds of curatorial work cultivates new ways of presenting and mediating contemporary art and cultural production in a form that is inseparable from artists’ and institutions’ daily life, politics, and policies.

 Research fellowships offer an opportunity to bolster and develop further the critical potential of curatorial research and rethink the utilisation and value of research within institutions and society at large.
 It is about energising new connections between artistic practices, institutions and research beyond the dichotomy of utilitarian value and autonomy.